 - Non-degree students are not eligible to take Rotman Commerce (RSM) courses.

-- Some courses give priority access to degree students enrolled in specific programs, or fill on a first-come, first-served basis.
-For full details, consult the Faculty of Arts & Science Registration Instructions.
+- Some courses give priority access to degree students enrolled in specific programs, or fill up on a first-come, first-served basis.
+For full details, consult the Faculty of Arts & Science Course Enrolment page.

 - Fall/Winter course enrolment begins in early July for degree students, and begins in early-to-mid-August for non-degree students.
 For this reason, some courses will already be full by the time you enrol in August.